 There are lots of interesting ideas which have come out of the Sustainable Lifestyles Accelerator so far.
-These include: the idea of iterative project setting with an increasing number of households; using a physical puzzle and boxes representing the different aspects of an ecological footprint (like a board game) during the workshops with citizens; focusing on families Citizen science for sustainability29 as participants, as children motivate parents to change their lifestyles (parents get a guilty conscience, if they act wrongly from the sustainability perspective); and the initial idea to foster communication among the participating households (as a social media platform), which in the long term could lead to a business cooperation (f. e. one person stops using his/ her car and another person offers him/her a discount for car sharing).
+These include: the idea of iterative project setting with an increasing number of households; using a physical puzzle and boxes representing the different aspects of an ecological footprint (like a board game) during the workshops with citizens; focusing on families as participants, as children motivate parents to change their lifestyles (parents get a guilty conscience, if they act wrongly from the sustainability perspective); and the initial idea to foster communication among the participating households (as a social media platform), which in the long term could lead to a business cooperation (e.g. a person stops using his/her car and participates in peer-to-peer car sharing).